FCollinge/pokemon-browser/README.md

 I wasted some time messing with the badge checks under the Search Button component but frankly I think I can just get rid of them since they're invisible in the final design.
 Figma has a "Show leading/trailing element" option set to false for both on the button so I assumed it had something to do with spacing but I'm finding it impossible to reproduce what is shown on the figma, therefore I will just not add them.

+Looking for the next component to build, I notice the pagination buttons are very similar to the one I just built.
+Eureka!
+I have shadcn components...
+What a waste of time that was.